-There is no need for an implementation plan, as the Agreement will enter into force on the first day of the second month following the month during which the European Union and Armenia have notified each other that the respective procedures have been completed.
+There is no need for an implementation plan, as the Agreement will enter into force on the first day of the second month following the month during which both Parties have notified each other that the respective procedures have been completed.

-With regard to monitoring, the European Union and the Republic of Armenia shall jointly review the implementation of the Agreement one year after its entry into force, and at regular intervals thereafter, and additionally if requested by either Party and jointly decided.
+With regard to monitoring, the European Union and the Republic of Lebanon shall jointly review the implementation of the Agreement one year after the date of entry into application, and at regular intervals thereafter, and additionally if requested by either Party and jointly decided.
+Moreover, the Parties shall jointly evaluate the Agreement four years after the date of entry into application.